 3. Start slow

 While you might want to transform your life tomorrow… asap…, it’s not the best approach.
-With any new habit or routine, the “Slow is smooth” approach is much easier for your brain to manage and more likely you’ll stick to it.
+With any new habit or routine, the “Slow is smooth” approach is much easier for your brain to manage and it increases the likelihood that you’ll stick to it.
 Start with a simple manageable routine and let it become a well-honed practice before you add new activities to it.

 You’ll be less tempted to give up something that benefits you so make sure the habits, practices, and activities in your routine benefit you and your life.
-That glass of water that I drink every morning kickstarts my metabolism and helps my digestive system work better.
-When I forget to do it, I feel the difference.
-My early morning walk helps to “wake” me up because natural light tells the brain to shut off melatonin production.
+That glass of water that I drink every morning — usually with ACV or lemon, kickstarts my sluggish metabolism.
+My early morning walk helps to “wake” me up because natural light tells my brain to shut off melatonin production.
 Both help my underactive thyroid work better but they help me in other ways too.
-The supplement you take for your hair will help you look better and stay well.
+The supplement you take for your hair will help to boost your confidence, and that’s huge.
 And the 5-minute yoga sequence you’re thinking of adding to your routine can tighten your butt, help your digestion, and help you focus better in school or at work.
 Everything you do in your morning routine should help you perform better during the day or to be a better you.

-Consistency is about showing up even when you don’t feel like it.
-This is a doer’s principle that I live by, show up.
-Show up for wiser, calmer, prettier, savvier, more stable you!
-With each practice, you move closer and closer to the levels where you know you belong.
-With each practice, you build confidence and grow proud of yourself.
-Keep these things in mind if you’re ever tempted to ditch a routine (or something else) that’s working for you.
+By showing up every day, you move closer and closer to the levels where you know you belong.
+With each practice, you build confidence and grow prouder of yourself.
+Keep this in mind if you’re ever tempted to ditch a routine (or something else) that’s working for you.